In my last post, I mentioned the DORA Metrics. Here I want to talk more about metrics in general. But first, a story.

 Trends Are More Important Than Absolute Values

 Keep in mind that trends are almost always more important than absolute values.
 This particularly true if we are looking at leading indicators.
-We really want to know which way things are moving and we want to be able to correlate that without actions over time.
+We really want to know which way things are moving and we want to be able to correlate that with our actions over time.
 We want to be able to see that when we do X, do the numbers go up or down.